JonathanUhler/Networking-Lib/README.md

 # Using Networking-Lib
 Networking-Lib supports client and server communication both with and without a secure connection.
-For more implementation details of Networking-Lib communications, see "Networking-Lib-Spec.md" in the docs directory.
 API documentation is included as javadoc comments, which can be viewed by building the docs with `make javadoc`.

 ## Establishing Connections
 There are two important classes for both secure and non-secure connections, `jnet.JClientSocket`